CharlesWiltgen/ck/docs-site/guide/faq.md

 ### Large files (26K+ LOC) re-index slowly on changes.
 Can this be optimized?

-Currently, ck re-indexes the entire file when it detects changes.
-This is a known limitation for very large files.
+::: warning Performance Impact on Large Files Currently, ck re-indexes the entire file when it detects changes.
+This can be slow for files over 26K LOC.

 **Why this happens**:
 - Semantic chunking boundaries could change based on file content